WordPress Release Team and Focus Leads

 • Run Bug Scrubs

-• Run various release processes in Slack with the Release Coordinator (beta, release candidate, release)
+• Run various release processes in Slack with the Release Coordinator (beta, release candidate, release).
+These are detailed in the process detailed in this document.

 • Prioritize tickets to ensure that the most time-sensitive and urgent issues are given the necessary exposure within the group to garner a fast resolution